 Set Up for Audiophile Augmentation – Single Sub-Bass System

 Set-up and positioning of MJ Sub-Bass Systems differ from conventional subwoofers.
 An MJ does not need to take advantage of corner room loading to provide deep pressurisation as traditional subwoofers do.
-Basic set-up should take no more than ten to ﬁfteen minutes to accomplish once connected.
+Initial set-up should take no more than ten to ﬁfteen minutes to accomplish once connected.

 The High-Level Way for connection

-Unlike standard subwoofers who require the use of corner loading, the MJ does not have to be placed in one of the corners behind the speakers.
+Unlike standard subwoofers which require the use of corner loading, the MJ does not have to be placed in one of the corners behind the speakers.
 An MJ Sub-Bass system is very efficient and audiophile augmentation can be achieved by almost any placement.
 In extreme cases where perhaps a room is very large and the Sub-Bass system chosen is smaller than desired, corner loading can be considered.
 You have, at your disposal, a true LOW bass pressurisation instrument with an MJ.

 High-level connection, using the enclosed cable with the Neutrik Speakon connector can be made without affecting the performance of the ampliﬁer because the MJ’s input circuit impedance is 100,000 ohms, in effect not producing any additional demand on the rest of your system.
 Your power amplifier will not know the MJ is attached.
-When connecting to a home cinema system where a .1/LFE channel output is present, connect a single phono cable between the sub output of the Processor/AVReceiver and the .1/LFE input RCA on the MJ.
+When connecting to a home cinema system where a .1/LFE channel output is present, connect a single phono cable between the sub-output of the Processor/AVReceiver and the .1/LFE input RCA on the MJ.

 Positioning: Don’t be fooled into believing there is an optimal position.
-This is only specified by some of our competitors because their subwoofers need the additional corner loading to enhance their output.
+This is only specified by some of our competitors because their subwoofers need additional corner loading to enhance their output.
 The optimal position for an MJ is where ever you want to place it.
-When you have a cabinet that has been manufactured as a piece of furniture why hide it.
-In the case of Reference Series and especially Master-Class series with their Glass tops and polished front display, you may want it on show in much the same way you want your main speakers on show.
+When you have a cabinet that has been manufactured as a piece of furniture why hide it?
+In the case of Reference Series and especially the Master-Class series with their Glass tops and polished front display, you may want it on show in much the same way you want your main speakers on show.
 Corner positioning is also fine if this is your desire.
-This position provides, in some cases, an excess 6dB of refractive ampliﬁcation.
+This position provides, in some cases, an excess of 6dB of refractive ampliﬁcation.
 Placement in any location allows for linear non-directional bass wave formation because we downward fire and upward fire the bass sound waves from an MJ Sub-Bass system.

-The Process: To begin the set-up process, choose a piece of music that has a repetitive bass riff that is low in frequency. it should be a clip that you are familiar with so that you can more readily interpret any changes in dynamics as the setup procedure progresses.
+The Process: To begin the set-up process, choose a piece of music that has a repetitive bass riff that is low in frequency.
+It should be a clip that you are familiar with so that you can more readily interpret any changes in dynamics as the setup procedure progresses.

 3. Using the phase setting adjust from “0” to “180” phase steps.
 Whichever setting is loudest or fullest is the correct setting.
-We are looking for bass addition and not cancelling it at this point in the procedure.
+We are looking for bass addition and not canceling it at this point in the procedure.